-- 1. Complete NBEA Yearbook instructions as directed for chapters 1, 2, 3, 4, 5, 6, 7, 19, and 20.
-See page 5. - 2.
-Complete Policy Statement summaries as directed on page 5. - 3.
+- 1. Complete the College of Education ESOL module on Open Blackboard and pass the ESOL examination.
+See ESOL module instructions, page 5. - 2.
+Complete NBEA Yearbook instructions as directed for chapters 1, 2, 3, 4, 5, 6, 7, 19, and 20.
+See page 5. - 3.
+Complete Policy Statement summaries as directed on page 5. - 4.
 Complete an instructional notebook for each subject you teach in your internship or teaching assignment.
 (There should be a minimum of three separate subjects.)
 Complete the notebooks as directed on the notebook instruction sheet.
-See notebook instructions, page 5. - 4.
+See notebook instructions, page 5. - 5.
 Turn in all assignments on time.
 See full list of assignment due dates on page 6.
 Instructional notebooks (Requirement No. 4) are due the day of the final internship meeting on campus.